Cluster varieties from Legendrian knots: Alternating Legendrians

 \begin{definition} Let $\Lambda \subset T^\infty \Sigma$ be equipped with an alternating coloring.
 An \textbf{alternating sheaf} is an object of $\Sh_{\Lambda}(\Sigma;\coeffs)$ whose support is contained in the closure of the union of the white and black regions. \end{definition}

-By a locally costandard sheaf on an open subset $j: U \into \Sigma$ we mean any sheaf of the form $j_!\cL$ for a locally constant sheaf $\cL$ of invertible $\coeffs$-modules on $U$.
+By a locally costandard sheaf on $\Sigma$ we mean a sheaf of the form $j_!\cL$ for a locally constant sheaf $\cL$ of invertible $\coeffs$-modules on an open subset $U$ with inclusion $j: U \into \Sigma$.
 Likewise, by a locally standard sheaf we mean any sheaf of the form $j_*\cL$ for such an $\cL$.

 \begin{proposition} Let $\cF$ be an alternating sheaf whose microstalks have cohomology vanishing outside of degree zero.
+Then $\cF$ fits into an exact triangle

-Let $w: W \to \Sigma$ and $b: B \to \Sigma$ be the inclusion of the interior of the (open) white and black regions, respectively.
-Then $\cH^0(\cF) \cong w_! w^! \cF$ is a locally costandard sheaf on the union of the white regions, $\cH^1(\cF) \cong b_* b^* \cF[1]$ is a locally standard sheaf on the union of the black regions, and all other cohomology sheaves vanish. \end{proposition} \begin{proof} Note that the closure of a given white region is disjoint from all other white regions; similarly the closure of a given black region is disjoint from all other black regions.
+where $\cF_W$ is a locally costandard sheaf supported on $\overline{W}$ and $\cF_B$ a locally standard sheaf supported on $\overline{B}$. \end{proposition} \begin{proof} Let $w: W \to \Sigma$ and $b: B \to \Sigma$ be the inclusions of the interior of the (open) white and black regions, respectively.
+Then it suffices to show $\cH^0(\cF) \cong w_! w^! \cF$ is a locally costandard sheaf on the union of the white regions, $\cH^1(\cF) \cong b_* b^* \cF[1]$ is a locally standard sheaf on the union of the black regions, and all other cohomology sheaves vanish.
+Note that the closure of a given white region is disjoint from all other white regions; similarly the closure of a given black region is disjoint from all other black regions.

-At a neighborhood of a smooth point of the front projection, one has either a null region separated from a white region, or a black region separated from a null region.
-Denote the corresponding morphisms along the characteristic path by $\cF_N \to \cF_W$ or $\cF_B \to \cF_N$.
-In both cases, the cone has, by assumption, cohomology only in degree zero, and also by assumption, $\cF_N = 0$.
-It follows that the stalk on the black region has cohomology only in degree 1, and the stalk in the white region has cohomology only in degree 0.
+In a neighborhood $U$ of a smooth point $p$ of the front projection, one has either a null region separated from a white region, or a black region separated from a null region.
+In the first case consider the morphism $\cF_n \to \cF_w$ of stalks at either end of a characteristic path between points $n$ and $w$ in the null and white regions of $U$; in the second consider similarly the morphism $\cF_b \to \cF_n$ between points $b$ and $n$ in the black and null regions.
+In both cases, the cone has, by assumption, cohomology only in degree zero, and also by assumption $\cF_n = 0$.
+It follows that $\cF_b$ has cohomology only in degree 1, and $\cF_w$ has cohomology only in degree 0.

 The microsupport prescribes that the generization maps from stalks at the boundary of the black regions into the black regions give isomorphisms, and that the generization maps from the stalks on the smooth boundaries of the white regions to the nearby null regions are isomorphisms (to zero).
 In particular, the stalks of $\cH^0(\cF)$ vanish outside the open white regions, and $\cH^1(\cF)$ is a locally constant sheaf on the closure of the black regions.
 The result follows. \end{proof}